 The Legal Affairs function is headed by the Group’s General Counsel and is responsible for the Group’s legal affairs.
 The function sets and deploys policies and rules for the Group’s legal compliance and activities.
 The Legal Affairs function is also, among other things, responsible for board meeting preparation, shareholders’ general meeting preparation and execution, corporate legal reporting, legal and ethical compliance reporting and investigations, Group sustainability strategies and processes and Group real estate strategy.

-The People & Organization and Communications function is headed by SVP People & Organization and Communications and is responsible for the Group’s human capital resources as well as corporate communications.
-This includes, among other things, people and organization management, monitoring and aligning compensation and benefit programs Group wide, Group talent management and Group communications (internal and external corporate communications).
+The People & Organization function is headed by SVP People & Organization and is responsible for the Group’s human capital resources.
+This includes, among other things, people and organization management, monitoring and aligning compensation and benefit programs Group wide and Group talent management.

 The Group strategic functions